 This trail begins on the north side of Kanchenjungha, with views of Tent Peak, Cross Peak, and Nepal Peak as a backdrop.
 You will then trek from Pangpema to Ghunsa, across the Mirgin La pass, and emerge on the south side of Kanchenjungha, enjoying the yak pastures of Oktang and breathing in the views of the mountain.

-This camping trek has a number of basic small lodges that are dotted along the way.
-There aren’t too many at present, but this is likely to change in the coming years.
-Currently, it is not likely to be a busy trail for you, unless you are going at peak time, which is in October.
-However, you should be prepared with a tent and camping equipment nevertheless.
-Click here for Kanchenjungha Trek package details.
+This camping trek has many basic small lodges dotted along the way.
+There aren’t too many, but this will likely change in the coming years.
+It is not likely to be a busy trail for you unless you are going at peak time, which is in October.
+However, you should be prepared with a tent and camping equipment for the Kanchenjunga Base Camp Trek.Â

 The Manaslu Circuit